HIV Treatment Drugs 2026: Every Approved Regimen

 6 weeks Typical time to undetectable viral load on modern ART Most patients on INSTI-based regimens achieve <50 copies/mL within 4–12 weeks of starting treatment

-2036 First major generic entry — Biktarvy patent expiry (US) Until then, modern preferred regimens remain brand-only in the US; assistance programmes cover most patients — see HIV treatment cost guide
+2036 First major generic entry — Biktarvy patent expiry (US) Until then, modern preferred regimens remain brand-only in the US; assistance programs cover most patients — see HIV treatment cost guide

 Preferred First-Line HIV Drugs in 2026